 The monitoring aim to deliver 1,000 affordable dwellings, 335 of which through planning obligations is not being achieved at the anticipated levels.

+PERFO RMANCE: R

+ACTION NS:

-PERFO RMANCE: R ACTIO NS: • A Replacement Local Developme ent Plan is being prepared.
-A Viability Accordment is being aronarod to support the Poplacoment Local Development
+• A Replacement Local Developme A Viability Assessment is being p Plan. ent Plan is being prepared. prepared to support the Replacement Local Development